NHS-Cosmic-Ray-Team/Data-Analysis-Application/docs/docs/refinement.md

 Clicking "Create Query" will add a query box.
 This textbook accepts user input that specifies a condition to meet.
 See [Writing a Query](docs/queries.md) for information on how to write an inclusion query.
 If a query is syntactically invalid, the box will turn red.
 Clicking export with a red query means that it won't be used by the refinement tool.

 There are two query modes available: AND mode and OR mode.
 The former, AND mode, requires that a data point meet all inclusion queries to be included in the final result.
 The latter, OR mode, will include a data point if it matches just one inclusion query.

+## Troubleshooting Warnings

+### Differing fields in loaded files.

+This warning means that multiple files were uploaded, and at least two of the files have different fields (or the same fields in a different order).
+This could cause problems with how the files are loaded and saved, especially when performing column refinement.